-- Failure to submit your project to the library's Scholarly Commons site will cause the entire project to be rejected.
-See below for detailed instructions.
+- Failure to submit your project to the library's Scholarly Commons site may cause the entire project to be rejected.

-Projects submitted after theses due dates will not be eligible for consideration for the Phi Kappa Phi and Phi Beta Kappa awards.
+Projects submitted after the due date will not be eligible for consideration for the Phi Kappa Phi and Phi Beta Kappa awards.